Craig S. Williams

 West Point Cadet Chapel

 He also keeps active in the vibrant Hudson Valley music community, occasionally performing with the Hudson Valley Philharmonic, the USMA Concert Band, the annual Bachfest and myriad other activities provided in the area.
+He started both the USMA Handbell Choir and Cadet Chapel Community Choir which regularly participates in the annual performance of Handel’s Messiah at West Point and also performances of the Greater Newburgh Symphony Orchestra.

 For most of his performing career, he has been a church musician.
 Before coming to West Point, he was the Organist and Music Director of Calvary Baptist Church on W. 57th Street in New York City and also served for many years at the ecumenical Protestant Chapel at John F. Kennedy International Airport.
 For four years, he was a commissioner on the New York City Presbytery, advising and participating in the music programs of their monthly meetings.